Haojen/vimkey/README.md

 ```

+## Need Help

+Please visit Vimkey support website：https://haojen.github.io/vimkey/#/support

+## Privacy Policy

+When enabling Vimkey, you will be warned that the extension will have access to sensitive information.
+This access is required for the extension to be able to interact with the website.
+Vimkey never collects, stores, or transmits any information.
+It runs entirely locally on your device

+in Safari, You can choose to allow just for one day or always and you can also choose to allow just on specific websites or on every website.
+You can revoke access at any time using Manage Extensions

 ## Thanks

 Vimium and Vimari provided me with a lot of inspiration and reference

 ## About

+As an indie developer, this is my only source of income, which is why your support means so much to me, and it's a great encourage.

+Star, share, comment, feedback, buy me coffee, etc.

 Copyright © Haojen 2022